 - Send us an email to email@example.com or fax us your referral to 020 7631 1604

 All you need to do is complete our step by step booking form and leave the rest to us.
 We will contact you to confirm your booking.
-Alternatively, you can request a call back and one of our booking team will happy to contact you.
+Alternatively, you can request a call back and one of our Reservations Team will happy to contact you.
 All appointments and prices are subject to confirmation once we receive your referral form.